 Kaitlyn Krasselt, Communications Director for the Connecticut Department of Consumer Protection, emphasized the importance of regulatory standards: “Consumers are protected in the event of an issue with licensed operators.
 Those wagering on unlicensed platforms like Bovada risk their money and personal information.”

-Top casinos in USA
+Top United States casinos

 Future Outlook